al66/imicros-auth/README.md

 })
 ```
 #### resetPassword
+For REST call via API.
+Or as a direct call:
 ```js
 let param = {
     token: token,               // valid token (received as return value from requestPasswordResetMail)